Some funding provided by:

 Funded in part by

-In residence grants are offered to artists involved in painting, drawing, sculpture, printmaking, photography, installation and other fine art media.
+In residence grants are offered to all professional artists 21 years of age or older, involved in painting, drawing, sculpture, printmaking, photography, installation and other fine art media.
 Grants

 are not made in the disciplines of performance art or production crafts.